ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

     function swapExactTokensForTokens(
 ```

-This function is used by traders to swap one token for another.
+This function is used directly by traders to swap one token for another.

 ```solidity
         uint amountIn,